-Thank you for choosing the advanced and compact AX355 cellular phone, designed to operate with the latest digital mobile communication technology, Code Division Multiple Access (CDMA) and Advanced Mobile Phone Service (AMPS).
-Along with the many advanced features of the CDMA system, such as significantly enhanced voice clarity, this phone offers:
+Thank you for choosing the advanced and compact LG357 cellular phone, designed to operate with the latest digital mobile communication technology, Code Division Multiple Access (CDMA) and Advanced Mobile Phone Service (AMPS).
+Along with the many advanced features of the CDMA system, this phone offers:

-- Touch2Talk Capability. - Large, easy-to-read, 9-line backlit LCD with status icons - Paging, messaging, voicemail, and caller ID. - 28-key keypad. - Speakerphone feature. - Menu-driven interface with prompts for easy operation and configuration. - Any key answer, auto answer, auto retry, one-touch and speed dialing with 99 memory locations. - Bilingual (English and Spanish) capabilities. - Bluetooth® wireless technology.
+- Significantly enhanced voice clarity - Large, easy-to-read, 9-line backlit LCD with status icons - Paging, messaging, voice mail, and caller ID. - 24-key keypad. - Speakerphone feature. - Menu-driven interface with prompts for easy operation and configuration. - Any key answer, auto answer, auto retry, one-touch and speed dialing with 99 memory locations. - Bilingual (English and Spanish) capabilities. - Bluetooth® wireless technology.

-The Bluetooth® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by LG Electronics is under license.
+The Bluetooth® word mark and logos are owned by Bluetooth SIG, Inc. and any use of such marks by LG Electronics is under license.
 Other trademarks and trade names are those of their respective owners.